fatso83/node-redis-dist-job-queue/README.md

  * `timeout` - milliseconds since last heartbeat to wait before considering a job failed. defaults to `10000`.

-### jobQueue.submitJob(taskId, resourceId, params, callback)
+### jobQueue.submitJob(taskId, options, callback)

 Adds a job to the queue to be processed by the next available worker.

  * `taskId` - the `id` field of a task you registered with `registerTask` earlier.
+ * `options` - object containing any of these properties:
    * `resourceId` - a unique identifier for the resource you are about to process.
 Only one job will run at a time per resource.
    * `params` - an object which will get serialized to and from JSON and then passed to the `perform` function of a task.
+   * `retries` - how many times to retry a job before moving it to the failed queue.
+Defaults to 0.
  * `callback(err)` - lets you know when the job made it onto the queue

 ### jobQueue.shutdown(callback)